How to improve and get the most out of Voice Lessons

 - Are you practicing the amount of time your teacher has suggested?

-- Are you practicing with a recording of yourself or one from your teacher?
+- Do you practice with a recording of yourself or one from your teacher?

-- Are you practicing without any added distractions?
+- Have you been practicing without any added distractions?

 4: Are you practicing while standing or at least sitting up as tall as possible?